Happy Mindfulness Monday!

 I think most of us catch ourselves doing this on Monday after we have enjoyed those 2 days spending time relaxing with family.
 It’s like an every week battle to make it to Friday to prepare for Self-Love Saturday and Soulful Sundays!

 BUT what if we recognized each Monday as Mindfulness Monday instead?
-What if we spoke a statement of gratitude instead.
-Like, I may not be working in my purpose just yet, but I’m thankful I have income during this pandemic.
+What if we spoke a statement of gratitude instead?

 Mindfulness Monday Idea

-Someone is unconscious in a hospital bed this rising due to COVID-19 or some other illness and are unaware that they’re even in the world.
+Someone is unconscious in a hospital bed this rising due to a tragic injury or an illness and are unaware that they’re even in the world.

-While you perceive this day as unfavorable, someone else didn’t have a choice to see this day at all.
+While you perceive this day as unfavorable, someone else didn’t get a chance to witness this day at all.

-Think of these things every Monday or any time you feel a complaint formulating in your mind.
+Think of these things every Monday or any time you feel a disgruntlement statement formulating in your mind.

 Be mindful of the things you choose to focus on, because where focus goes energy flows.

-If you focus on all of the perceived negative occurrences in your life, those experiences will become larger than life.
-And soon you will see yourself being drowning in a sea of ungratefulness and lack of optimism.
+If you focus on all of the perceived negative occurrences in your reality, then those experiences will become larger than life.
+And soon you will see yourself drowning in a sea of ungratefulness and lack of optimism.

 I guarantee that you have something to be thankful for that someone else is wishing they had.